dsgrid/dsgrid/dev/spark_overview.md

 data sizes that you expect to pull from Spark to Python, such as if you call `df.toPandas()`.
 `1g` is probably reasonable.

 Set `spark.sql.shuffle.partitions` to 1-4x the number of cores in your system.
+Note that the default value is 200, and you probably don't want that.

 Set `spark.executor.cores` and `spark.executor.memory` to numbers that allow creation of your desired number of executors.
 Spark will try to create the most number of executors such that each